 Staff shortages are a significant risk within the industry as a whole.
 Agency workers are required to fill the employment voids which increases our operating cost base.
 We also rely on significant numbers of skilled labour from overseas countries, particularly from fellow EU countries.
-Post-Brexit there are questions as to whether this will continue to be possible and if so whether the additional administration and cost of sourcing EU staff will make it uneconomic in practice.
+Post-Brexit there has been a decrease in the availability of overseas labour due to the uncertainty around the UK's future stance around immigration and the granting of long-term visas to staff working in the healthcare profession.

-The risk is mitigated as far as possible by paying market rates of pay and extensive training and development.
+The risk is mitigated as far as possible by paying the Real Living Wage, EOT bonuses and extensive training and development.
 The economic implications resulting from the impact of Brexit are largely beyond the control of the company but in terms of staff recruitment, programmes in non-EU states are underway and we are actively encouraging our EU staff to apply for and obtain 'settled status' from central government in an attempt to maintain a source of overseas skilled labour.